That was flip number Flip again?

 1966-1984 NBA drafts

-Before the lottery system was introduced in 1985, the flip of a coin between the worst teams in each conference determined who would obtain the first draft pick.
-The careers of many of the league’s most famous players were forever changed by a coin toss, including Kareem Abdul-Jabbar, Michael Jordan, and Magic Johnson among other legends.
+Before the lottery system was introduced in 1985, a coin flip between the worst teams in each conference determined who would obtain the first draft pick.
+The careers of many of the league’s most famous players were forever changed by a toss, including Kareem Abdul-Jabbar, Michael Jordan, and Magic Johnson among other legends.

 The Day the Music Died